 Our goal now is to construct a theory of gravity consistent with the quasi-metric framework laid out in section 2.
 The class of such theories must satisfy the postulates: (1) space-time is constructed as a 4-dimensional submanifold ${\cal N}$ of a 5-dimensional product manifold ${\cal M}{\times}{\bf R}$ as described in section 2.
-This implies that space-time is equipped with a global time function, an one-parameter family of Lorentzian 4-metrics ${\bf g}_t$ (constructible from another family ${\bf {\bar g}}_t$ where each metric is restricted by the constraints stated in section 2.1), and a degenerate connection ${\topstar{\nabla}}$ compatible with the metric family, (2) inertial test particles follow curves calculated from equation (2.10) with the condition ${\bf a}_t=0$ and where the relation between ${\stackrel{\star}{\bf a}}$ and ${\bf a}_t$ must be specified, (3) in the local inertial frames of the metric family ${\bf g}_t$, the non-gravitational physics is as in special relativity (SR).
+This implies that space-time is equipped with a global time function, an one-parameter family of Lorentzian 4-metrics ${\bf g}_t$ (constructible from another family ${\bf {\bar g}}_t$ where each metric is restricted by the constraints stated in section 2.1), and a degenerate connection ${\,}{\topstar{\nabla}}{\,}$ compatible with the metric family; (2) inertial test particles follow curves calculated from equation (2.11) with the condition ${\bf a}_t=0$ and where the relationship between ${\stackrel{\star}{\bf a}}$ and ${\bf a}_t$ must be specified; (3) in the local inertial frames of the metric family ${\bf g}_t$, the non-gravitational physics is as in special relativity (SR).

 Postulate (3) means that it should be possible to identify the local inertial frames of ${\bf g}_t$ with local Lorentz frames, see [15] for verification.
 This implies that the quasi-metric framework by itself induces no local consequences of curved space-time on the non-gravitational physics.
-Thus both LLI and local positional invariance (LPI) should hold within the quasi-metric framework.
-But for any finite scale the free fall curves of ${\bf g}_t$ as obtained from from (2.10) do not coincide with the geodesics any single space-time metric, see [15] for a further discussion.
-Furthermore this deviation depends on position and on the velocity with respect to the FOs.
-Such dependence implies that non-gravitational laws may appear different from their counterparts in any metric theory for any finite-sized observer.
+Thus both LLI and LPI should hold within the quasi-metric framework.
+But for any finite scale, the free fall curves of ${\bf g}_t$ as obtained from from equation (2.11) do not coincide with the geodesics of any single space-time metric, see [15] for a further discussion.
+Furthermore, this deviation depends on position and on the velocity with respect to the FOs.
+Such dependence implies that non-gravitational laws may differ from their counterparts in any metric theory for any finite-sized observer.